madelyne/madelyne.github.io/pubs.md

 - **Madelyne Xiao**, Andrew Sellars, Sarah Scheffler. _When Anti-Fraud Laws Become a Barrier to Computer Security Research._ To appear, ACM CS+Law 2025.

-- **Madelyne Xiao**, Palak Jain, Micha Gorelick, Sarah Scheffler. _Synopsis: Secure and Private Trend Inference from Semantic Embeddings._ In submission 2024.
+- **Madelyne Xiao**, Palak Jain, Micha Gorelick, Sarah Scheffler. _Synopsis: Secure and Private Trend Inference from Encrypted Semantic Embeddings._ In submission 2024.

 - **Madelyne Xiao**, Jonathan Mayer. [_The Challenges of Machine Learning for Trust and Safety: A Case Study on Misinformation Detection._](https://arxiv.org/pdf/2308.12215.pdf) In submission 2024.